 McIntosh MA6200 integrated amplifier with mono, L-to-L&R, and R-to-L&R settings

 Vintage vs. Modern Mono Records & Stylus Size: Is Bigger Always Better?

 The only other variable that modern mono lovers need to consider is stylus size.
-Today’s stereo (and mono) LPs are cut with a groove width optimized for playback with a modern stylus tip measuring approximately 0.7 mils at its longest radius (1 mil equals 0.001 inches; in the metric system, 0.7 mils is equivalent to 18 microns, where 1 micron equals 0.001 millimeters).
-However, vintage mono LPs dating back to the 1950s were actually cut with the intention of being played back with a larger 1-mil (25-micron) stylus.
-What this means is that while a more modern 0.7-mil stylus will be compatible with all mono records, only the oldest mono LPs were cut with the intention of being played with a 1-mil stylus.
+Today’s stereo (and mono) LPs are cut with a groove width optimized for playback with a modern stylus tip measuring approximately 0.7 mils at its longest radius (1 mil equals 0.001 inches or one-thousandth of an inch; in the metric system, 0.7 mils is equivalent to about 18 “microns” or micrometers, where 1 micron equals 0.001 millimeters or one-millionth of a meter).
+However, vintage mono LPs mastered prior to 1970 were actually cut with the intention of being played back with a larger 1-mil (25-micron) stylus.

 Once more, we have two audio clips to offer up for comparison.
-The first is a vintage mono LP played back with an Ortofon OM cartridge sporting a D25M 1-mil conical stylus (still in production), and the second clip is the same record being played with a Shure M44-G cartridge with a 0.7-mil conical stylus (both cartridges are stereo and tracking at 1.5 grams, channels summed for both clips):
+The first is a vintage mono LP from 1959 being played with the previously mentioned Ortofon OM cartridge and D25M 1-mil conical stylus, and the second clip is the same record being played with a Shure M44-G cartridge with a 0.7-mil conical stylus (both cartridges are stereo and channels are summed for both clips):

 Donald Byrd, “Lover, Come Back to Me” (Original 1959 mono pressing of Off to the Races)